MenuClose

 Can Methadone Affect My Memory?

-• It can take several days to become fully effective.
+• It can take several days to become fully effective

-• Some individuals must continue methadone treatment for their entire lives.
+• Some individuals must continue methadone treatment for their entire lives

 Memory and Methadone

-Alignright Size Medium Wp Image 17836Methadone is a lifesaver for people breaking heroin and painkiller addiction, but it does have several negative side effects.
-It disrupts the way the brain handles cognitive processes which subsequently results in slower reactions and diminished alertness.
-Additionally, it can impair attention, learning ability and memory functions, including the following:
+Methadone is a lifesaver for people breaking heroin and painkiller addiction, but it does have several adverse side effects.
+It disrupts the way the brain handles cognitive processes, which subsequently results in slower reactions and diminished alertness.

-• Working memory – Short-term storage of numbers, words, names and other items
+• Working memory – Short-term storage of numbers, words, names, and other items

 • Verbal memory – The ability to remember words and abstract concepts related to language